evgeniivaniukovcx/evgeniivaniukovcx/README.md

 - 👀 I’m working as a Backend Developer at @Cellxpert
 - 🌱 I’m currently learning LLM Development, Design Patterns and System Design
 - 💻 I’m looking to collaborate on projects involving LLMs.
-- 📫 How to reach me: Telegream - @evgeniivaniukov
+- 📫 How to reach me: Discord - evaniukov

 <!---
 evgeniivaniukovcx/evgeniivaniukovcx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.